agency-quill/agency/documentation/responsive-grid.md

 Below are the available grid unit classes.
 It is recommended that a row only use one type of grid unit (except for a couple of cases).

 #### `grid__unit--100`
 This a a full-width unit.
 From mobile to desktop this unit fills 100% of the screen width.
-You can only have one `grid__unit--100` per row.
-Adoy. :)
+You can only have one `grid__unit--100` per row, adoy. :)

 #### `grid__unit--66`
 This is a two-third-width unit.
 It must be used with a third-width (`grid__unit--33`) unit.